blaisebarrette/QR-Code-generator-ULP-for-Fusion-electronic/README.md

 ## Usage

-1. Open your PCB design in Eagle/Fusion360 Electronics.
+1. Open your PCB design or schematic in Eagle/Fusion360 Electronics.
-2. Click the `Run ULP` icon on the 2D PCB `AUTOMATE` toolbar.
+2. Click the `Run ULP` icon on the 2D PCB or schematic `AUTOMATE` toolbar.
 3. In the ULP browser, select `qrcode_generator_mac` for MacOS or `qrcode_generator_win` for Windows.
 4. Double-click the selected ULP to execute it.
 5. Alternatively, type `run` in the command line and press Enter to open the ULP browser.